We weep with you.

 Since the release of the Philadelphia report about the abuse of children and the cover up, we have also been devastated.

-Episcopalians have also experienced the impact of clericalism, when the hierarchy isn’t held responsible for its actions.
+Episcopalians ourselves have experienced the impact of clericalism, when the hierarchy isn’t held responsible for its actions.

 We hope that the laity in the Roman Catholic Church will find spaces to rebuild a church out of the ruins.
 We ourselves are seeking to build such a congregation – one where all the people of God can build a community of stability, of conversion, of sending.
-One that equips people to live good, healthy lives in the world.
+One that equips people to live whole, generous, and redemptive lives in the world.

 Our congregation lives into its catholic heritage by affirming the sacraments, remembering the saints, and trusting the laity.
 We err on the side of being practical and honest around issues of sexuality, even when the conversations are uncomfortable.

-Even though we struggle, we also want to build a church that is worthy of Jesus Christ.
-One that holds together the essential parts of the faith, that has given billions of persons a sure spiritual grounding.
+Even though we struggle, we want to build a church that is worthy of Jesus Christ.
+One that holds together the essential parts of the faith, that has given billions of persons for millennia a sure spiritual grounding.

 If you are struggling with your personal faith or with the hierarchy of the church, we are here for you.
 Help us build a church that testifies to God’s love in the world.